 Raw water quality field data is stored in a Google Sheet that can be viewed at https://tinyurl.com/kwf-vogel-wqx-data under the “Discharge Measurements” tab.

-A discharge station was established in October 2020 near the mouth of Miller Creek, including a staff plate and pressure transducer.
+A discharge station was established in October 2020 near the mouth of Miller Creek, including a staff plate and Orpheus Mini pressure transducer.

-Site visits have been made opportunistically depending on precipitation throughout Summer/Fall 2021.
-At each site visit, the pressure transducer is downloaded and a discharge measurement is collected using a SondeTek Flowtracker.
+Site visits were made opportunistically depending on precipitation throughout Summer/Fall 2021, and once each in Spring 2022 and Fall 2022.
+At each site visit, the pressure transducer is downloaded and a typically a discharge measurement is also collected using a SondeTek Flowtracker Acoustic Doppler Velocimeter.
 See Figure 3.1 for the discharge rates and staff plate values observed to date.

 The Vogel Lake / Miller Creek system is a low-gradient drainage with little observable flow within 0.5 miles downstream of the lake outlet.
 We deployed our salt plug downstream from the Vogel Lake outlet at the first site with visibly evident surface flow, which was over the top of the first downstream beaver dam.

 We released 140 lbs of dissolved NaCl by dissolving appx 15 lbs at a time in a 35 gallon trash can, then discharging it on the downstream side of the beaver dam into the stream channel.
 Our downstream site monitoring conductivity was 0.63 km (0.39 mi) downstream center-channel.